What Makes a Good Personal Assistant App?

 We can make a preliminary definition of a good PAA as an Android/iPhone or web-based decision-making app that has software that does a good enough job of servicing our habits and predicting our needs that we find ourselves dependent upon it.

-That will be the standard that we use to assess five popular PAA’s in this article.
+That will be the standard that we use to assess five popular digital assistant apps in this article.

 1. Google Now